qwx9/notes/net/todo/diy/guitar/⑨ST.md

 - sand paint to thin layer
 - enlarge tremolo cavity for corrected measurements (deepen), clean up edges (watch the paint! and mark tremolo position on cavity walls)
-- apply wax
+- apply varnish
-	. see notes on correct waxing below
+	. see notes on correct varnish below
 	. do it on the back over a small area first to test (with the paint/wood etc)
 - drill tremolo support holes
 - drill tremolo spring plate holes and place the plate